-Best travel time from June to October
+Best travel time

-Local climate plateau temperate semi-arid climate
+Plateau temperate semi-arid climate

 Most popular sites

 Dolma Lang Tso Lake, which means Goddess Lake in Tibetan, is more than 20 kilometers away from the county seat.
-It is one of the larger freshwater lakes in Chamdo and it is known as the “blue lake“.
+It is one of the larger freshwater lakes in Chamdo and it is known as “blue lake“.
 There are 21 large and small lakes around Dolma Lang Tso Lake, which naturally forms Dumu 21 beams.
 The surrounding of the lake is beautiful, with lush aquatic plants.

 Geography and climate

-Lhorong county is 129 kilometers long from east to west, 110 kilometers wide from north to south, with a total area of 8,108 square kilometers and an average elevation of 3,700 meters.
+Lhorong county is 129 kilometers from east to west, 110 kilometers from north to south, with a total area of 8,108 square kilometers and an average elevation of 3,700 meters.

-The terrain of Lhorong County is high in the north and south, and the middle part is low.
-It is fan-shaped and inclined to the northeast.
-The terrain is undulating, ravines are vertical and horizontal, road conditions are steep.
+Its terrain is high in north and south, and the middle part is low.
+It is fan-shaped and inclined to northeast and undulating.
+Ravines are vertical and horizontal, road conditions are steep.
 Snow peaks, dry-hot valleys, virgin forests and alpine meadows Co-exist.

 Lhorong County has sufficient sunshine, thin air, uneven distribution of precipitation, low temperature with large temperature difference between day and night, distinct rainy season in dry season, and long and cold winter.